 Classroom Stories

-Thanks to a donation of books from the author, the Zinn Education Project distributed 2,500 hardback copies of Matthew Delmont’s book on African Americans during WWII to public school teachers, school librarians, and teacher educators in the fall of 2022.
+Thanks to a donation from Dartmouth College and the author, the Zinn Education Project distributed 4,000 hardback and 10,000 paperback copies of Half American to public school teachers, school librarians, and teacher educators.
 Most of the books were offered as single copies for background great, 30% in sets of five for teacher reading groups, and 15% as classroom sets for teachers with a detailed plan for their classroom use.

 Here are some of the teaching stories and comments we’ve received to date.